pyeventsourcing/eventsourcing/docs/old-roadmap.md

 * Optionally decouple topics from actual code, so classes can be moved

-* Base class for event sourced projections or views (forthcoming)
+* Base class for event-sourced projections or views (forthcoming)

-    * In memory event sourced projection, which needs to replay entire event stream when system starts up (forthcoming)
+    * In memory event-sourced projection, which needs to replay entire event stream when system starts up (forthcoming)

-    * Persistent event sourced projection, which stored its projected state, but needs to replay entire event stream when initialized  (forthcoming)
+    * Persistent event-sourced projection, which stored its projected state, but needs to replay entire event stream when initialized  (forthcoming)

 * Event pointer, object that refer to an event in a stream (forthcoming)